FDA Approves First Gene Therapy Treatment For Cancer

 “This is an ultra-personalized therapy that actually works,” says June.
 “Patients are involved in making their own drug.”

-Not only does the approval represent a landmark in being the first to green-light a gene therapy, it marks a sea change in the way cancer can be treated.
+Not only does the approval represent a landmark in being the first green-light for a gene therapy, it marks a sea change in the way cancer can be treated.
 Until now, treatments have focused on bringing in drugs, surgery or radiation to weaken the cancer.
 With CAR T cell therapy, the treatment starts from within, by enhancing the body’s own immune system to fight cancer with a genetic boost.
+"It's a paradigm shift," says Dr. Kevin Curran, from the pediatric bone marrow transplantation service at Memorial Sloan Kettering Cancer Center.
+"These are actually living cells that we pull out of the system, modify in the lab, teach how to find cancer, turn back on and put back into patients.
+To do that definitely shifts everything."

 Read more: Cancer's Newest Miracle Cure